-The Uni Project is accepting applications from NYC-based student artists to serve as Artists-in-Residence for its DRAW NYC Program in 2019.
+The Uni Project is accepting applications through JUN 10 from NYC-based student artists to serve as Artists-in-Residence for its DRAW NYC Program in 2019.

 The Uni Project is a nonprofit that brings learning and enrichment opportunities to public space in New York City.
 We began with portable open-air reading rooms (our READ NYC program), and then in 2015 launched DRAW NYC, offering New Yorkers access to high-quality art materials and a place to draw together in public.
 Between March and November, the program gets an estimated 3500 people of all ages drawing together and making a public performance out of drawing across the city.

 The DRAW NYC residency will give student visual artists the chance to explore the city’s neighborhoods and create site-specific work in a public context, deepening their own work while inspiring others along the way.
 The residency may begin anytime after May 15 (start date is flexible) and may extend through the fall season.
 One or two artists will be selected.
 Each artist will receive a stipend of $350 and be provided with basic materials for working on-site (drawing board, paper, pencils/charcoal) as needed.
 Here’s our schedule and more about where we work.

 Successful applicants must commit to working on-site a minimum of seven days for three hours at a time during the residency period, at any of the various outdoor neighborhood locations where the Uni Project has programming scheduled.
 While on site, resident artists will be free to create work of their own but must also be available to talk to the public and encourage others to draw.
 Ideal candidates will be able to switch between these roles easily, engaging with the public while they are working, and applications should be written with this requirement in mind.

 Eligibility: The residency program is open to student visual artists or recent graduates living in New York City who: